 Termites: a natural disaster

-On one hand, comparing termites to natural disasters such as hurricanes, tornadoes, and earthquakes may seem a bit undeserved.
+Our industry is filled with On one hand, comparing termites to natural disasters such as hurricanes, tornadoes, and earthquakes may seem a bit undeserved.
 After all, this is an insect smaller than a penny that we’re talking about.
 Yet, every single year, termites do more property damage than many other forms of natural disaster combined.
 In fact, termites are only surpassed in total property damage by hurricanes and cyclones.
 If you live in a part of the country that doesn’t experience hurricanes and cyclones, termites are probably the leading cause of property damage in your state.

 So, it’s true that termites aren’t as immediate a threat to your home as, say, a tornado, thunderstorm, or earthquake.
 And they certainly don’t impact human life as much as any of those events.
 But, given enough time, they can cause serious damage and threaten the structural integrity of your home.